IgniteUI/app-builder-docfx/en/generate-app/generate-app-overview.md

 | Dialog Window          | :heavy_check_mark: | :x:                              |
 | Snackbar               | :heavy_check_mark: | :x:                              |

 > Note: Partially generated components are marked with :construction:.
-See [Blazor Support](../blazor-support.md#known-issues-and-limitations) for more details on the known issues and limitations for the Blazor components.
+See [Blazor Support](../blazor-support.md#known-issues-and-limitations) for more details on the known issues and limitations for Blazor components.

 ## Additional Resources